|Site Map | Bulletin Home | Temple University|

 Program Articulation Agreements

-These agreements between Temple schools and/or academic departments and other two-year institutions provide accurate curricular information for prospective transfer students and their academic advisors by lining up associate degree requirements and baccalaureate requirement.
+These agreements between Temple schools and/or academic departments and other two-year institutions provide accurate curricular information for prospective transfer students and their academic advisors by lining up associate degree requirements and baccalaureate degree requirements.
 They indicate which courses students should take during their associate program in order to be prepared for the Temple baccalaureate program into which they wish to transfer.
 See Articulation Agreements at www.temple.edu/vpus/ucc/core_transfers.htm for lists of agreements currently in effect.

 Transfer Students and the University Core Curriculum